Virginia Labor Laws Guide

 The state of Virginia doesn’t specifically allow or prohibit employers from testing their applicants and employees for drugs.

 Therefore, employers are free to subject their applicants and employees to a breathalyzer test.
-If there is a lack of reasonable doubt, applicants or employees can be subject to the test only with their explicit consent.
+If there’s a lack of reasonable doubt, applicants or employees can be subject to the test only with their explicit consent.

-The only exception is the category of state contractors and subcontractors of more than $10,000.
-Such employers must ensure that the workplace is drug-free during the performance of the contract.
+The only exception is the category of state contractors and subcontractors with a salary of more than $10,000.
+Such employers must ensure that the workplace is drug-free during contract performance.

 Social media laws